awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

    For example, the following command creates a new MySQL 5\.7–compatible DB cluster named `sample-cluster`\.

-   For Linux, OS X, or Unix:
+   For Linux, macOS, or Unix:

    ```
    aws rds create-db-cluster --db-cluster-identifier sample-cluster --engine aurora-mysql \